-- 1. Increase vegetable and fruit consumption; - 2.
-Increase physical activity; - 3.
-Increase access to affordable, healthy foods and safe places for physical activity through PSE efforts; and - 4.
-Increase readiness to consume fruits and vegetables and be physically active by using an [statewide] evidence-based social marketing campaign.
+- 1. Increase vegetable and fruit consumption. - 2.
+Increase physical activity. - 3.
+Increase access to affordable, healthy foods, and safe places for physical activity through PSE efforts. - 4.
+Increase readiness to consume fruits and vegetables and be physically active by using an [statewide] evidence-based social marketing campaign. - Improve access to and appropriateness of programming for participants by offering innovative and responsive delivery structures and interventions. - Deepen relationships with the Tribal entities in Michigan, including using cultural adaptations to programming approaches and curricula that honor traditional practices. - 7.
+Strengthen knowledge and ability of the Michigan SNAP-Ed workforce.